Far points and discretely generated spaces: Discretely generated spaces

 Consider the countable poset $\poset={}\sp{<\omega}\omega$.
 For each $\alpha<\omega_1$ and $n<\omega$, let $D(\alpha,n)$ be the set of all $p\in\poset$ such that there is $m<\omega$ such that $n\leq m$, $m\in{dom}(p)\cap E_\alpha$ and $p(m)=f_\alpha(m)$.
 Clearly, $D(\alpha,n)$ is dense in $\poset$ for all $\alpha<\omega_1$.
 Since $\covM>\omega_1$ there is a generic filter intersecting all these dense sets.
 Thus, it is possible to define $f\in \baire$ such that $F_\alpha=\{m<\omega:m\in E_\alpha,f(m)=f_\alpha(m)\}$ is infinite.

 So let $D=\{a(i,f(i)):i<\omega\}$.
 It follows that $D$ is a discrete subset of $A$.
 Given $\alpha<\omega$, let $y_\alpha$ be a cluster point of $\{a(i,f(i)):i\in F_\alpha\}$, notice that $y_\alpha\in Y_\alpha$.
 Then for each $\beta<\omega_1$, $\{y_\alpha:\alpha<\beta\}\subset Z_\beta$ and $\{y_\alpha:\beta\leq\alpha\}\subset W_\beta$.
 Thus, $\{y_\alpha:\alpha<\omega_1\}$ is a free $\omega_1$-sequence.
-Since $K\setminus\{p\}$ has countable tightness and $K$ is compact, $\{y_\alpha:\alpha<\omega_1\}$ has $p$ as its unique complete accumulation point.
-Since $y_\alpha\in\cl[K]{D}$ for all $\alpha<\omega_1$, we conclude that $p\in\cl[K]{D}$, which is what we wanted to prove. \end{proof}
+Since $K\setminus\{\infty\}$ has countable tightness and $K$ is compact, $\{y_\alpha:\alpha<\omega_1\}$ has $\infty$ as its unique complete accumulation point.
+Since $y_\alpha\in\cl[K]{D}$ for all $\alpha<\omega_1$, we conclude that $\infty\in\cl[K]{D}$, which is what we wanted to prove. \end{proof}

 The proof of the next result uses Todorcevic's side-condition method for proper forcing.
-See \cite{todorcevic-notes_forcing}, specially Chapter 7, for an introduction on this.
+See \cite{todorcevic-notes_forcing}, in particular Chapter 7, for an introduction on this.
 We will use the usual notation, where $H(\kappa)$ is the set of all sets with transitive closure of cardinality $<\kappa$.

-\begin{propo} Assume $\PFA$.
-Let $K$ be a compact space, $p\in K$ and $A\in [K]\sp{\omega_1}$ such that $K\setminus\{p\}$ has countable tightness, $\chi(p,K)=\omega_1$, $A$ is dense in $K$ and no countable subset of $A$ has $p$ in its closure.
-Then there is a discrete set $E\subset A$ such that $p\in\cl[K]{E}$. \end{propo} \begin{proof} In \cite{todorcevic-freeseq} and \cite{shapirovskii} (see also \cite[Theorem 3.1]{todorcevic-chaincond_methods}) it is shown that every compact space of countable tightness admits a point-countable $\pi$-base.
-By considering a maximal pairwise disjoint family of open sets missing $p$, we obtain that there is a point-countable $\pi$-base $\B$ of $K$ that moreover consists of open sets with their closures missing $p$.
+\begin{thm} Assume $\PFA$.
+Let $K$ be a compact space, $\infty\in K$ and $A\in [K]\sp{\omega_1}$ such that $K\setminus\{\infty\}$ has countable tightness, $\chi(\infty,K)=\omega_1$, $A$ is dense in $K$ and no countable subset of $A$ has $\infty$ in its closure.
+Then there is a discrete set $E\subset A$ such that $\infty\in\cl[K]{E}$. \end{thm} \begin{proof} In \cite{todorcevic-freeseq} and \cite{shapirovskii} (see also \cite[Theorem 3.1]{todorcevic-chaincond_methods}) it is shown that every compact space of countable tightness admits a point-countable $\pi$-base.
+By considering a maximal pairwise disjoint family of open sets missing $\infty$, we obtain that there is a point-countable $\pi$-base $\B$ of $K$ that moreover consists of open sets with their closures missing $p$.
 Since $K$ is not separable, $K$ has uncountable $\pi$-weight so $|\B|>\omega$.
 By refining $\B$, we may also further assume that $\{\cl[K]{B}:B\in\B\}$ is point-countable.